 It needs to be reminded that just two days before this Speech the President dismissed the rule of law for the sake of the “unequal exchange”, and the “Citizen of Ukraine” had only “LIFE”.

 “We are equally proud of the great Ukrainians.
 Would we no longer respect them if we knew whom they voted for in the elections?
 If they had different views on NATO?
 Would it be important to us, which they would go to or what’s their attitude toward the “Normandy format”?
 We value them for something else, because we all really value something else.
 We were equally happy when our football team made it to Euro.
 We laugh the same way when we drive on a neatly-paved road.
 We rejoice equally when our first child is born.
 We are happy when we are in love”.

 Of course, we do respect them.
 But the fame puts responsibility on those who is famous as these people have followers.
 They are role models for them.
 The Kremlin uses the fame of the actors and singers to propagate its state policy.
 It is dangerous to ignore the power of the fame.

 “And crosses on the graves of our soldiers, be it in the West or the East, don’t compete in patriotism”.

 Indeed, the “crosses on the graves of soldiers do not compete in patriotism,” but for the sake of the patriotism they fell under those crosses.
 They were driven by the patriotism and they gave their life for it.

 “There are many episodes in our history that unite us.
 And we learned to be a united country occasionally.
 This year, we need to be a united country every day.
 This must become our national idea: to learn to live together with respect, for the future of your country”

-The value of respect noble.
-But outside the context of a “national idea”.
+The value of respect is noble.
+But it is per se outside the context of a “national idea”.